dMLTquant/awesome_investing/README.md

 - ➡️ most users will be happy but some power users will fell some features are missing
 - ↘️ still young, not yet a mature product/service 🐣 good for newbies most likely not used by regular or advanced users
 - ⬇️ not worth your time
+- 🤷 recommend by other but not tested yet

 ---